 Without knowing exactly what's on offer, it's impossible to accurately predict how much the PS5 will cost.
 With the PS2 costing £300, the PS3 £425 and the PS4 £349, we can only assume Sony will stick around the £400 mark.
 After all, it has other consoles and gaming PCs with which to compete.

 What will the PS5 look like?

-Concept images of the PS5 have already popped up on the web, including those used to illustrate this article (courtesy of David Hansson).
+Concept images of the PS5 have already popped up on the web.
 We suspect it will retain the black box, blue light theme, but will be sleeker and more stylish than before.

 Streaming service PlayStation Now and digital downloads could be enough to let it do away with discs, so it could even be more compact too.

 Here are a few concept designs we've found on the web to give you some idea of a possible design: